szkrd/job-interviews/README.md

 ### Services and models

-- [x] convert http response sanitizers to clOnInitasses and move them to the models folder
+- [x] convert http response sanitizers to ngOnInit classes and move them to the models folder
 - [x] do I want to keep model-related logic in the smart components or do I want to move them into the services?
       **Answer**: yes, for now, since this is a tiny project.